postsharp/Metalama.Samples/examples/exception-handling/report-and-swallow/README.md

 Inside the <xref:Metalama.Framework.Aspects.OverrideMethodAspect.OverrideMethod*> implementation, the call to `meta.Proceed()` has a very special meaning.
 When the aspect is applied to the target, the call to `meta.Proceed()` is replaced by the original implementation, with a few syntactic changes to capture the return value.

 To remind you that `meta.Proceed()` has a special meaning, it is colored differently than the rest of the code.
-If you use Metalama Tools for Visual Studio, you will also enjoy syntax highlighting in this IDE.
+If you use Visual Studio Tools for Metalama and PostSharp, you will also enjoy syntax highlighting in this IDE.

 Around the call to `meta.Proceed()`, we have a `try...catch` exception handler.
 The `catch` block has a `when` clause that should ensure that we do not handle exceptions that are accepted by the host, typically <xref:System.OperationCanceledException>.
 Then, the `catch` handler simply reports the exception and does not rethrow it.